 The best Fitbit deals by device

-If we were to describe one Fitbit as the best Fitbit, we'd pick the Versa, so long as you're wrists are fairly slender.
-There's no GPS built in but it can use your phone's, and there is otherwise a full English breakfast of Fitbit functionality, with cardio tracking, apps, notifications, swim tracking, Fitbit Pay and 5 days of battery life.
+While the Versa 2 may be the best Fitbit you can buy – for most people's purposes, anyway – the original Versa is the one for deals hunters.
+So long as your wrists are fairly slender it's an attractive enough watch, even though the Versa 2 is noticeably more chic.
+Again, there's no GPS built in but it can use your phone's to track runs, hikes and rides.
+That aside, you get the full English breakfast of Fitbit functionality, with cardio tracking, apps, notifications, swim tracking, Fitbit Pay and 5 days of battery life.

 Also well worth considering is the T3 Award winning Versa Lite.
 This loses Fitbit Pay and the Versa's on-wrist video coach – not a great loss – and won't track swims, but it's usually cheaper.